joshforisha/fast-simplex-noise-js/README.md

 ### Constructor

 #### FastSimplexNoise([options])
-Options is an optional object that can contain:
+Options is an object that can contain:

 - **amplitude**: `float` - The base amplitude (default: 1.0)
 - **frequency**: `float` - The base frequency (default: 1.0)